nominalista/automaton/README.md

 # Automaton

-The Automaton is a framework for managing the state of application.
-It just defines an algorithm for possible mutations inside implementation.
+The Automaton is a framework for managing the state of the application.

 # About